The official blog of the Lung Institute.

 - Changing into clean clothes before entering your car or home after exposure to silica

 While there is currently no cure for silicosis, there are many treatment options available to manage the condition and improve an affected person’s quality of life.
-The Lung Institute offers a revolutionary approach to the treatment of interstitial lung diseases such as silicosis: stem cell therapy.
+The Lung Institute offers a revolutionary approach to the treatment of interstitial lung diseases such as silicosis: cellular therapy.
 Our procedures are safe and minimally invasive and are geared toward not only alleviating the symptoms of silicosis, but also at potentially slowing the overall progression of the disease and relieving lung inflammation.